-Objectives How these will be achieved Indicators of success 2.4 (CONT.)
+2. TO RAISE ACHIEVEMENT AND INCREASE THE DEMAND FOR LEARNING BY ADULTS Objectives How these will be achieved Indicators of success 2.4 (CONT.)
 To ensure that there is quality provision to meet the demand for adult learning through increasing the range and amount of provision in community settings and focusing on under-represented groups.
 2.4.7 We will encourage joint working across the voluntary sector in the sub-region to maximise the network capabilities and enable inclusive processes for consultation and delivery.
 2.4.8 We will investigate ways of partnership working that could reduce the administrative burden on projects and maximise funding opportunities.
 2.4.9 We will facilitate links between the voluntary and community sector providers and other provision to enable and encourage progression.
-2.4.10 We will seek to extend the use of Partnership Centres outside of term time for identified groups.
+2.4.10 We will seek to extend the use of All Partnership Centres to be fully utilised Partnership Centres outside of term time for identified groups.
+We will seek to target groups throughout the year.

+2.5 In partnership to foster and support a culture of lifelong learning, supporting learning for the sake of learning.

+(Learning encourages people to develop as active citizens, strengthens families, builds stronger neighbourhoods, helps older people stay healthy and active and encourages independence for all by opening up new opportunities - including the chance to explore art, music and literature.) identified groups.
 We will seek to target groups such as unemployed males with poor literacy and numeracy skills.
-2.4.11 We aim to establish a Partnership Centre at Coventry City football ground aimed at improving unemployed males literacy and numeracy skills.
-All Partnership Centres to be fully utilised throughout the year.
-Partnership Centre to be opened at Coventry City Football ground.
-2.5 In partnership to foster and support a culture of lifelong learning, supporting learning for the sake of learning.
-(Learning encourages people to develop as active citizens, strengthens families, builds stronger neighbourhoods, helps older people stay healthy and active and encourages independence for all by opening up new opportunities - including the chance to explore art, music and literature.)
-2.5.1 We will work with partners, both statutory, voluntary and community, to increase and encourage the breath of provision.
-This includes provision of courses in art, music, literature and sport.